 I have been eyeing this wooden rosary at a fancy home decor store for a few years.
 I didn’t buy it because they wanted close to $200.
 So I waited for years hoping it would go on sale but it never did & then it suddenly dawned on me: I could make it myself.
-I got the beads from a craft store & ordered the cross from Etsy.
-I painted a whitewash on them & strung them together.
-Easy peasy & it cost be $35 to make it myself instead of $200.
+I got the wooden beads from a craft store & ordered the cross from Etsy.
+I used 53 pink beads (for the Hail Marys) & 5 larger white beads (for the Our Fathers).
+Easy peasy & it only cost me $35 to make it myself.
 I can’t believe it took me so long to think of it.

 People are always impressed by this cake whenever I make it, but the truth is the bundt pan does all the work.
 So do yourself a favour & get a really pretty pan.

 1. Preheat your oven.
 Spray your pan with non-stick spray & flour it.

 2. I use a lemon cake mix & follow the directions on the box but then I add a box of lemon pudding powder at the end (this will make the cake moist).

 3. Remove approximately 3 tablespoons of the lemon batter into another bowl & mix in a tablespoon of seedless raspberry jam.

 4. Pour half of the yellow lemon batter into your bundt pan, then swirl the pink raspberry batter throughout (*careful not to touch the edges or bottom of the pan or your cake may stick).
 Pour the rest of the lemon batter into the pan.